broadinstitute/palantir-workflows/BenchmarkVCFs/vcfdistBenchmark_README.md

 ## Usage
 To run this file, upload it to a workspace on Terra, and run it on a table with the input information it needs.
 More information below, but please note that **both input vcfs need to be phased**.
-As of 2023-08-24, there are **no warnings about data inputs that could be unphased**. vcfdist will not crash, but your accuracy will likely be affected.
+As of 2023-08-24, **there are no warnings about data inputs that could be unphased**. vcfdist will not crash because of unphased files, but your accuracy will likely be affected.
 Also, vcfdist ignores (as of 2023-08-24) whether the variants' haplotypes contain a ``/`` or a ``|`` to improve compatibility with tools that have non-standard outputs.

 ### Inputs